aibangjuxin/knowledge/English/2025/GKE-Resilience-Uplift.md

 - **Zone-level spread**: Ensures multi-zone redundancy.
 - **Anti-affinity per component**: Avoid colocating same component Pods (e.g., all Kong DPs).
+- It is mandatory that Pods under the same Deployment must run on different Nodes, and preferably in different zones.
-- **Service-level affinity**: Co-locate dependent services when latency is critical.
+- ~~**Service-level affinity**: Co-locate dependent services when latency is critical.~~

 ```yaml
 affinity: